 Northwestern College students to serve during spring break

-Teams in the continental U.S. are partnering with ministries in locations ranging from the West to East Coast and from Minnesota to Texas.
+Teams in the continental U.S. are partnering with ministries in locations ranging from the West Coast to the South and from Minnesota to Texas.

-In California, Northwestern students will join with Emmanuel Reformed Church in Paramount to paint homes, provide manual labor and build relationships in the community of Compton.
+In California, Northwestern students will join with City Church of Compton to work with an after-school program, engage in beautification projects, and participate in outreach programs.
 Other teams with a focus on urban ministry will head to Denver, Colorado, and Kansas City, Kansas.
-The Denver team will work with Mile High Ministries, serving people who are homeless and socially marginalized, while the students in Kansas City will partner with Youthfront and a Hispanic congregation to support after-school programs, a neighborhood farm and preparations for a summer camp.
+The Denver team will work with Mile High Ministries, serving people who are homeless and socially marginalized, while the students in Kansas City will partner with Youthfront and a Hispanic congregation to support after-school programs, a neighborhood farm, senior citizen community center, and preparations for a summer camp.

 Two SSP teams will serve in and learn about Native American communities.
-Those going to the Grand Portage Indian Reservation in Minnesota will help with a food pantry and spend time with a local church youth group.
+Those going to the Grand Portage Indian Reservation in Minnesota will spend time with a local church youth group.
 They’ll also do work at a wilderness camp operated by the Coldwater Foundation, a faith and leadership development organization.
 Another team will travel to the Mescalero Apache Reservation in New Mexico, where they will do manual labor and participate in the youth and children’s programs of Mescalero Reformed Church.

-In Texas, Northwestern students will serve with a ministry to ex-prisoners.
+In Texas, Northwestern students will serve with Calvary Commission, a residential and education center for ex-convicts.
 Another two SSP teams are heading to Louisiana.
-One, composed of football players, will staff after-school programs, youth sports camps and construction projects in New Orleans; the other will do construction, tutoring and community cleanup in Opelousas.
+One will staff after-school programs, youth sports camps and beautification projects in New Orleans with Urban Impact; the other will do construction, tutoring, community cleanup and relational ministry in partnership with Hope for Opelousas.

-The final SSP team will work with World Renew, the development, disaster response and justice arm of the Christian Reformed Church, which is sending the Northwestern students to Charleston, West Virginia, to help with flood relief efforts.
+The final SSP team will work with World Renew, the development, disaster response and justice arm of the Christian Reformed Church, which is sending the Northwestern students to Sulphur, Louisiana, to help with hurricane, tornado and flood relief efforts.